 The way to activate the settings is the same for Android phones as for Apple phones.
 I shall give details on how you can monitor your child’s TikTok activities.
 TikTok identifies parental control features as falling under ‘Digital Wellbeing.’

 See also: How to protect your TikTok account.

-This setting is TikTok’s way of showing the parents of young consumers that they are aware of TikTok’s ability to influence a child negatively.
+This setting is TikTok’s way of showing the parents of young consumers that they know TikTok’s ability to influence a child negatively.
 As a parent, you need to have an account of your own before you do family pairing.
-As you do this with your teenager, make sure you explain why it is essential.
+As you do this with your teenager, explain why it is essential.
 Use the following steps to activate it:

 - Open the app on your phone and log in using your details.
 Do the same using the teenager’s phone.

 - Open your profile tab from the ‘Me’ or ‘Profile’ button on the bottom-right corner.

 - When they ask who is using the TikTok account, choose ‘Parent’ for yourself and ‘Teen’ for him/herself.